ajeetgill/foam3/doc/guides/Security.md

 Services are known as CORE Services and their access configuration is modelled under the name **CSpec** (CORE Service Specification).
 The CSpec controls how a service is exposed to the rest of the system.

+- See `doc/guides/Services.md` for documenation regarding Services themselves.
+- See `doc/guides/Permissions.md` for documentation regarding Permissions themselves.- see `src/foam/core/auth/README.md` for documentation on the Authentication system itself - how authentication is implemented and how permission checking occurs.
+Overlaps with this documentation.

 CSpecs are deployed in `services.jrl` journals and can also be created and manipulated at runtime.

 - See `foam/src/services.jrl` for many examples.
-- See `doc/guides/Services.md` for documenation regarding Services themselves.
-- See `doc/guides/Permissions.md` for documentation regarding Permissions themselves.

 Services, by default, are only accessible within the server application.
 They can be exposed to clients with CSpec property `serve`.